kwaldenphd/pandas-machine-learning-intro/README.md

 fig, axs = plt.subplots(2, 2)
 ```

-269. Having multiple `Axes` in the same `Figure` is useful when creating side-by-side visualizations or a dashboard-style collection of visualizations.
+215. Having multiple `Axes` in the same `Figure` is useful when creating side-by-side visualizations or a dashboard-style collection of visualizations.

 ## `Axes`

-270. In `matplotlib` syntax, `Axes` are what we would think of as a single plot, where data is plotted.
+216. In `matplotlib` syntax, `Axes` are what we would think of as a single plot, where data is plotted.

-271. A `Figure` can contain many `Axes`, but a given `Axes` object can only be in one `Figure`.
+217. A `Figure` can contain many `Axes`, but a given `Axes` object can only be in one `Figure`.

-272. For cartesian coordinate plane visualizations, an `Axes` contains two `Axis` objects.
+218. For cartesian coordinate plane visualizations, an `Axes` contains two `Axis` objects.

 ## `Axis`

-273. `matplotlib` works in a Cartesian coordinate system, with an `X` (horizontal) and `Y` (vertical) axis.
+219. `matplotlib` works in a Cartesian coordinate system, with an `X` (horizontal) and `Y` (vertical) axis.

-274. In a `matplotlib` plot, the `Axis` objects set graph limits and generate tick marks and labels.
+220. In a `matplotlib` plot, the `Axis` objects set graph limits and generate tick marks and labels.

-275. The location of ticks is determined by a `Locator` object.
+221. The location of ticks is determined by a `Locator` object.

-276. Tick labels are strings formatted using `Formatter`.
+222. Tick labels are strings formatted using `Formatter`.

 ## Everything Else (`Artists`)

-277. The other components of the `Figure` include things like axis labels, marker or line style, tick labels, figure title, etc.
+223. The other components of the `Figure` include things like axis labels, marker or line style, tick labels, figure title, etc.

-278. These are all referred to as `Artists` in `matplotlib` documentation.
+224. These are all referred to as `Artists` in `matplotlib` documentation.

-279. Knowing how to configure or customize these plot components is not just about aesthetics--in many cases, customizing a plot is necessary for readability.
+225. Knowing how to configure or customize these plot components is not just about aesthetics--in many cases, customizing a plot is necessary for readability.

-<blockquote>Q10: Describe in your own words the core components of a matplotlib figure.
-What is the general sequence of steps involved in generating a matplotlib figure?</blockquote>

-280. For more on `matplotlib`:
+226. For more on `matplotlib`:
 - [Introduction to `matplotlib`](https://github.com/kwaldenphd/matplotlib-intro)
 - [More with `matplotlib`](https://github.com/kwaldenphd/more-with-matplotlib/)

 # `pandas` and `matplotlib`

-281. Having to load data manually to build a visualization or plot gets cumbersome quickly.
+227. Having to load data manually to build a visualization or plot gets cumbersome quickly.

-282. In many situations, we might want to work with data in a `pandas` `DataFrame` when building a visualization.
+228. In many situations, we might want to work with data in a `pandas` `DataFrame` when building a visualization.

-283. `pandas` includes a `.plot()` attribute that interacts with the `matplotlib` API to generate plots.
+229. `pandas` includes a `.plot()` attribute that interacts with the `matplotlib` API to generate plots.

-284. The `pandas` `.plot()` attribute relies on the `matplotlib` API to generate plots, so our work with `matplotlib` will come in handy when we need to customize plots generated using `.plot()`.
+230. The `pandas` `.plot()` attribute relies on the `matplotlib` API to generate plots, so our work with `matplotlib` will come in handy when we need to customize plots generated using `.plot()`.

-285. And in many cases, the `.plot()` syntax is similar to `matplotlib` `OO` syntax.
+231. And in many cases, the `.plot()` syntax is similar to `matplotlib` `OO` syntax.

 ## Plotting in `pandas` Using `.plot()`

-286. Let's go back to the air quality data we were working with previously in `pandas`.
+232. Let's go back to the air quality data we were working with previously in `pandas`.

-287. To load the data as a dataframe:
+233. To load the data as a dataframe:
 ```Python
 # import pandas
 import pandas as pd